-- Target rate of weight loss.
+Target rate of weight loss.
 Rebecca recommends that people aim for a maximum weight loss of 0.2lbs or 0.1kg per day.
 Anything more is typically hard to sustain in the long term.
 You might be feeling ambitious and this level might be easy to achieve when things are going well but it may be hard to sustain in the longer term, especially if you have a few social gatherings or parties that leave you with some catching up to do.
 As you approach your goal weight you may be glad you chose a less aggressive goal as the weight loss becomes a little harder to achieve.

-- Social context.
+Social context.
 This type of approach can be hard to work around family or social commitments.
 I like to enjoy good food with my family on the weekends and save my fasting for work days when it’s easier to skip food.
 When I’ve followed this protocol, it leaves me fasting Monday and Tuesday and eating dinner Tuesday night with the family or ideally a hearty breakfast Wednesday morning.
 Based on my scale weight I may end up fasting another day or two on Thursday and / or Friday.

-- What’s your maximum fasting tolerance?
+What’s your maximum fasting tolerance?
 Fasting gets easier with practice.
 You might want to start with just skipping a couple of meals, then going for 36 hours, then a couple of days.
 If you find your cravings are leading you to binge or sacrifice food quality, then you may want to stick with shorter fasting periods or aim for a less aggressive target rate of weight loss.

-- What else do you want to measure?
+What else do you want to measure?
 The good thing about measuring weight is that it’s easy.
-It can however be problematic in that there are a ton of things that influence your weight other than fat gain or loss (e.g. muscle, water, how full is your gut, whne did you go to the toilet etc); it’s an easy way to measure your progress day to day.
+It can however be problematic in that there are a ton of things that influence your weight other than fat gain or loss (e.g. muscle, water, how full is your gut, when did you go to the toilet etc); it’s an easy way to measure your progress day to day.
 In the long term, you want to see a trend in the right direction.
 If you have diabetes, then you may also want to track your glucose and even your ketone levels.
-It will also be useful to track your waist measurement periodically to see whether you’re getting closer to your optimum waist to height ratio of 0.5, particularly if you are building muscle and hence the BMI categories won’t mean much for you.
+It will also be useful to track your waist measurement periodically to see whether you’re getting closer to your optimum waist to height ratio of 0.5, particularly if you are building muscle and hence the BMI chart categories won’t mean much for you.
 For reference, during 2016 Rebecca’s waist to height ratio went from 0.54 to 0.44.